A conscious decision can be taken on how to fill and empty the lungs. Which muscles should engage in the beathing process and in what sequence?

-There are three basic groups of muscles that operate our lungs.
+There are three basic groups of muscles that operate the breathing system.

 2 ribcage muscles – middle